 The principal activities of Volunteering Australia Incorporated during the financial year was to represent the diverse views and needs of the volunteer sector while promoting the activity of volunteering as one of enduring social, cultural and economic value.

 Operating result

-The profit of the Association for the financial year after providing for income tax amounted to \$99,732(2022: \$28,764).
+The profit of the Association for the financial year is \$382,362 (2023: \$99,732).
+The Association is not subjected to income tax.